7 Great Farm Fence Maintenance Tips for Lasting Durability

 4) Maintain tension and alignment

 - Wire systems: Use calibrated stretchers.
 Pull to the manufacturer’s spec, then lock terminations with proper knots or crimps.
 Even tension prevents waves, low spots, and animal testing.
+High-quality High Tensile Fence Installation provides lasting tension and strength for large pasture runs.

 - Wood systems: Realign leaning posts, replace split rails, and add diagonal bracing where stock rubs.